Command Reference Guide

 The sync_node_time

-command will update the Node's underlining Linux Debian distribution's datetime clock.
-It will use the NTP service installed during nodectl installation to force an update of the Node's clock.
+command will update the node's underlining Linux Debian distribution's datetime clock.
+It will use the NTP service installed during nodectl installation to force an update of the node's clock.

 This command displays the list of the known node States that you may find on the Cluster or that nodectl defines when not on the cluster.